tactictalisman/bootstrap-4-github-pages/_posts/book-review/2022-04-24-lord-of-chaos-2022-reread.md

 ---
 layout: post
-title: Lord of Chaos by Robert Jordan
+title: Lord of Chaos by Robert Jordan 2022 Reread
 ---

 Let the Lord of Chaos rule.